awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 ## Deleting a DB Instance<a name="CHAP_GettingStarted.Deleting.MySQL"></a>

-Once you have connected to the sample DB instance that you created, you should delete the DB instance so you are no longer charged for it\.
+After you have connected to the sample DB instance that you created, you should delete the DB instance so you are no longer charged for it\.

 **To delete a DB instance with no final DB snapshot**